allentown521/saladict/README_EN.md

 </div>

 Saladict provides a complete HTTP interface for integration with other software.
-You can call pot by sending HTTP requests to `127.0.0.1:port`, where `port` is the listening port of pot, default to `60606`, and can be changed in the app settings.
+You can call Saladict by sending HTTP requests to `127.0.0.1:port`, where `port` is the listening port of Saladict, default to `60606`, and can be changed in the app settings.

 ## API Docs: